God’s Own Country is a wonderfully performed and impressively unsentimental story of love and longing in the Pennines.

 Josh O’Connor is superb as young Johnny, working the family farm as hard as he can, and seeking solace and escape through drink and casual sex.
 He has to take on the majority of the work as his father (Ian Hart) is suffering in the aftermath of a stroke.
 His dad, along with his grandmother (Gemma Jones), present a tough and stoic front that is as much temperament as it is a reflection of generations of hard-working, tight-lipped farming stock.
 But things change when young Romanian farm worker Gheorghe (Alec Secareanu) arrives, with things coming to a head – physically and emotionally - when Johnny and Gheorghe have to spend nights away up in the hills repairing a dry stone wall.

 This is not a bleak or dour film.
 Instead, God’s Own Country is optimistic in its reflection of love, and while farming the Pennines is a tough existence, the splendour of the backdrop exhibits a fierce beauty that perfectly suits the film’s title.

-While we take every opportunity to ensure the details for Edinburgh International Film Festival: God’s Own Country are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+While we take every opportunity to ensure the details for EIFF: God’s Own Country are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.